Intermediate HTML and CSS badge

 Assignment

-Step 1: Set Up and Planning
+Step 1: Set up and planning

-2. Set up your Git repository (refer to past projects if you need a refresher).
+1. Set up your Git repository (refer to past projects if you need a refresher).

 3. Download a full-resolution copy of the project design file and get a general idea for how you’re going to need to lay things out in your HTML document.